marda-alliance/phase-field-schema/working-examples/data-management.md

 A materials research group with multiple members participating in projects might have some members running phase field simulations and some working on other aspects of materials design, but collaborating with the phase field practitioners in some way.
-In this scenario, it is important for the group to have a plan to archive each individual or series of phase field simulation in a coherent way to improve research coordination.
-Furthermore, having an effective archive of past simulations allows future member of the group to have a better groups of previous work and improves institutional memory.
+In this scenario, it is important for the group to have a plan to archive each individual or series of phase field simulations in a coherent way to improve research coordination.
+Furthermore, having an effective archive of past simulations allows future member of the group to have a better grasp of previous work and improves institutional memory.

 # Key Issues

-An important aspect of this is finding previous simulations based on aspects of the problem specification.
+An important aspect of this use case is finding previous simulations based on aspects of the problem specification.
 This is a major difference from other use cases.
 The problem specification becomes more important as the problem specification is unlikely to be written up or published in an archived location.
-Also, a research group will have vast bramble of archived simualations on disk so searching the schema for meaningful results (e.g. results of a similar character based on parameter values or derived quantity) becomes important.
+Also, a research group will have a vast bramble of archived simulations on disk so using the schema to search for meaningful results (e.g. results of a similar character based on parameter values or derived quantity) becomes important.

 ## Schema Solutions